 Students are offered several lifestyle options.
 Kerr Hall houses men only, while Drummond Hall houses women only.
 All other halls are co-ed.
-Residential Life offers numerous Learning Communities for students to consider when choosing their housing options.
+Residential Life offers numerous Living Learning Communities for students to consider when choosing their housing options.
 The first three floors of Stout Hall are open to students who are active participants in the Honors Program.
 Zink Hall is home to the Ketchum House Native American House, as well as housing students interested in engineering.
 Engineering Houses can also be found in Kerr, Drummond and Bost Halls.
 Maude's Quad, Women in Engineering House and the HOMES Multicultural Engineering House are in Allen Hall.
 Men that are computer science majors may choose to live on the special interest House in Kerr Hall.
-The Uhuru House for African American Studies is located on the third floor of Jones Hall.
+The Institutional Diversity Houses are located on the ninth floors of Kerr and Drummond Halls, and participants will study and participate in various diversity programming.
 The Study Abroad House is located on the tenth floor of Wentz Hall.
 The third and fourth floors of Village CASNR houses participants in the FIT (Freshmen in Transition) program through the College of Agriculture.
 The first and second floors of Village CASNR are dedicated to the CASNR Community.
 The College of Human Environmental Sciences is offering HES majors a living learning environment in Village Hall HES.
 Village Hall C is the location of three communities from the College of Arts and Sciences: the Career Exploration House on the second floor, the Journalism & Broadcasting House on the third floor, and the Health Sciences House on the fourth floor.
 The Spears School of Business community is located on the fourth floors of Village Halls E and F, and the Athletic Training House is located on the third floor of Village E. The Recovery House provides support for students recovering from drug and/or alcohol dependence.
 Participating students will be housed in four bedroom apartments.
 The TEACH House is open to elementary and secondary education majors and is housed in Stinchcomb Hall.
 Students interested in joining the Theater House will live in Wentz Hall.
 The Creativity, Innovation, and Entrepreneurship House is sponsored by the Spears School of Business and resides in Booker Hall.